taga3s/atom-feed-composer/README.md

 - Composes Atom feed XML declaratively (following
   [RFC 4287](https://datatracker.ietf.org/doc/html/rfc4287))
-- Tag name and attributes can be specified with type-safe, inspired by [hastscript](https://github.com/wooorm/hastscript)
+- Tag name and attributes can be specified with type-safe
+- The design is inspired by [hastscript](https://github.com/wooorm/hastscript)

 ## usage